Hyper-Integrated Causal Analysis (HCA) in Action

 124 Lines of Inquiry

-The two phases of the BlueDragon HCA were completed in 10-days.
+The BlueDragon HCA was completed in 10-days.
 This level of efficiency can only be achieved by integrating many of the methods and techniques that are customarily done separately.

-The RCA investigation identified 5 root causes, 13 significant contributing factors and over 20 additional opportunities for improvement.
-Note that the results are derived by the SMEs participating in the causal analysis process, and not by the RCA team in a vacuum.
+The HCA investigation identified 5 root causes, 13 significant contributing factors and over 20 additional opportunities for improvement.
+Note that the results are derived by the SMEs participating in the causal analysis process, and not by the HCA team in a vacuum.

 The exit briefing with the client's CEO and the Executive Leadership Team took place in the afternoon on the 10th day.
-Briefings are conducted from the BlueDragon chart; no documentation was provided to managers.
+Briefings are conducted from the BlueDragon chart, which is a storyboard; no documentation was provided to managers at the exit briefing.

 Senior Procurement Managers participated in the exit briefing by highlighting the cause and effect pathways on BlueDragon chart, from the root causes at the bottom to the issues (the symptoms) at the top.